 Gaziantep, Turkey (2015)

 Located south of the Anatolian region in Turkey, Gaziantep is one of the oldest cities in the world.
 It has a history that goes back to the Paleolithic Period, being home to several peoples.
-Due to its special location on the Silk Road, the city of Gaziantep has grown to become an important centre of beliefs, traditions and scientific knowledge with a multitude of museums, archaeological sites and places of historical importance.
+Due to its special location on the Silk Road, the city of Gaziantep has grown to become an important center of beliefs, traditions, and scientific knowledge with a multitude of museums, archaeological sites, and places of historical importance.

 Hatay, Turkey (2017)

 Situated in southern Turkey, in the heart of the Amik valley, the city of Hatay has a multicultural identity inherited from its location on the ancient Silk Road.
 There is said that thirteen world civilizations have influenced and shaped their cuisine with cuisines from the Middle East, Anatolia, and the Mediterranean.